trymorez/unity-retro-game-series-01/README.md

 ![screenshot](Assets/Screenshot/Screenshot01.png)

 ## Version History (버전 내역)
+**V 0.6 - (2025-01-12)**
+- Sound effects have been added
+- As the number of invaders decreases, the speed increases.
+- Slightly reduced the size of the invader

 **V 0.5 - (2025-01-11)**
 - Animations have been added to invaders
 - Invaders now move correctly at the edge of screen